zukunft/zukunft.com/README.md

 - enable data exchange to [wikidata](https://www.wikidata.org/) and other interlinking databases
 - secure the relevant LLM tokens to enable live learning without losing the [golden rule](https://en.wikipedia.org/wiki/Golden_Rule) as a target
 - help everyone to move smart and fix it

+See the [concept](docs/concept.md) for more details.

+## main objects

+the logical order of the main objects is
+- word - use single words for better assignments
+- verb - a predicate to connect two words
+- triple - combine two words or triples with a verb
+- source - import only data source
+- ref - im- and export to external systems
+- value - a number for calculation
+- group - list of words or triples
+- formula - expression for calculation
+- result - numeric result of a formula
+- view - named display mask
+- component - parts of a display mask

+More in the detailed [object description](docs/code_objects.md)

 ## Development installation